Bigdata Interview Questions and Answers

 Ans:- Following are the steps involved in debugging a code:

-• If orphaned jobs are running, check the ResourceManager by executing the following code :- ps –ef | grep –I ResourceManager
+• Check the list of MapReduce jobs currently running• If orphaned jobs are running, check the ResourceManager by executing the following code :- ps –ef | grep –I ResourceManager

 • Check the log directory to detect any error messages that may be shown